Yasmin-FY/llm-safety-silencing/README.md

 2. **Memory & Context Poisoning**
 This refers to the gradual degradation of safety across long or multi-session contexts.
 This also makes it easy for an innocent user to get a corrupted safety layer (e.g. an innocent joke made in one chat, "rules are for boring people", might be taken out of context to influence a different conversation).

     Context transitions have a related effect.
 Safety weakness seems to persist across mode changes (e.g. completely changing the subject of conversation).
-Long conversations and topic changes perhaps weaken safety by essentially "watering down" the system prompts.
+Long conversations and topic changes weaken safety by essentially "watering down" the system prompts.
 3. **User-Pleasing Feedback Loop**
 The LLMs exhibit sycophantic behavior, constantly striving to please the user.
 It often seeks feedback from the user to gauge whether its responses are satifying, and based on positive or negative feedback, it recalibrates its thinking and communication methods.